Sunday 6th October 2019

-During the event, there will be water and feed stations on entry and exit of the transitions area.
+During the event, there will be water and feed stations on exit of the transition area.
 We strongly advise that you have food and fluids prepared for the event, especially while out on the bike route.
 Where possible we would love to see you using water bottles to reduce the amount of plastic waste from the event.

 Little Van Rouge will be present in the event village selling locally produced and sourced food and drinks from their superbly restored Citroen H van.

 Dana’s food takeaway is situated next to our sea front Adventure Centre (adjacent to the event village) if you feel the need for well deserved ‘Fish and Chips’ after the event.
 The burgers are pretty good too!